learn-co-students/dsc-sql-introduction-houston-ds-082619/README.md

 LIMIT 5;
 ```

 Notice how all of these statements start with the `SELECT` clause, followed by what you want to select.
-If selecting multiple columns, you seperate them with a comma.
+If selecting multiple columns, you separate them with a comma.
 Then you specify where that data is being retrieved from the using the `FROM` clause followed by the table name.
-Afterwards, you can provide conditions such as filters or sorting.
+Afterward, you can provide conditions such as filters or sorting.
 To demonstrate, here's a more complex example where you could preview the 10 most expensive payments received.

 ```SQL
 SELECT *